Justin-Credible/nintendo-vs-frontend/README.md

 # Overview

-To achieve this I needed to write a custom frontend for my cabinet.
+To enable two games to be playable simultaneously on a single PC with two screens, I had to write a custom frontend for my cabinet.

 The frontend displays a game list on each screen and allows users to select a game.
 It shows video clips for the selected game.
 Each side of the cabinet operates independently, unless a four player game is selected, in which case both sides can play the same game together.